Managed Forest Law (MFL) Withdrawal Questions

 - productivity/sustainability: all or part of the land is unable to produce (productivity) or is unsuitable for producing (sustainability) merchantable timber at the required level to meet MFL eligibility**.

-**Productivity/sustainability: DNR approval is required for withdrawals for sustainability/productivity, see approval section below before proceeding.
+**Productivity/sustainability: DNR approval is required for withdrawals for sustainability/productivity.

 - How can I obtain an estimate of the MFL withdrawal tax?